Warmenhoven & Venderbos: History

 The Netherlands-based label is the partnership of Sascha Warmenhoven and Babette Venderbos.
-The two met while studying at the Academy of Fine Arts in Rotterdam and connected through their mutual appreciation for fashion design and art.
-During their studies, the two individually pursued art and fashion in their own ways.
-A native from the Netherlands but born in Germany, Sascha Warmenhoven went on to work for major sportswear labels after graduation.
+The two met while studying at the Academy of Fine Arts in Rotterdam.
+During their studies, the two pursued art and fashion.
+Sascha Warmenhoven, a native from the Netherlands but born in Germany, went on to work for major sportswear labels such as Falcon Sportwears and Spirito Sportivo after graduation.
 During his studies, he managed to garner internships with Walter Van Beirendonck and Dirk Van Saene.

-Babette Venderbos, also a native from the Netherlands interned with So by Alexander van Slobbe and worked for Maison Martin Margiela.
-After they maintained their relationship throughout their studies, they decided to work together and launched their first collection in 1996.
-Even though they have been working together since 1996, they didn't make their name official until 2000.
-From their creative visions sprouted individualistically abstract pieces of autonomic conceptual fashion and later on a pret-a-porter collection.
+Babette Venderbos is a native of the Netherlands who interned with So by Alexander van Slobbe and worked for Maison Martin Margiela.
+They later decided to work together and launched their first collection in 1996.
+They didn't make their name official until 2000.